On tope graphs of complexes of oriented matroids: Pc-minors, expansions, zone graphs, and metric subgraphs

 For every subset $V'$ of at most $n'$ vertices of $G$ do the following: First compute $\conv(V')$ and count the number of $\Theta$-classes of $G$ crossing it, say it equals to $k''$.
 Then $k''\leq k$, and if $k'' < k'$ discard the subgraph.
 On the other hand, if $k'' \geq k'$, then for every subset $S$ of size $k''-k'$ of the $\Theta$-classes crossing $\conv(V')$, contract in $\conv(V')$ all the $\Theta$-classes of $S$.
 Finally, check if the resulting graph is isomorphic to $G'$.

 Using Lemma~\ref{lem:commut_rest_contaction}, we know that $G'$ is a pc-minor if and only if it can be obtained by first restricting and then contracting, and by Lemma~\ref{lem:restriction}, taking restrictions coincides with taking convex hulls.
+We need to prove that one can take a convex hull of exactly $n'$ vertices.
+For that assume that $G'$ can be obtained from $G$ by first restricting to $G''$ and then contracting.
+For each vertex $v'$ of $G'$ pick a vertex $v''$ in $G''$ such that $v''$ maps to $v'$ under contraction.
+Then the set of all such $v''$ is also a subset in $G$, call it $S$.
+We claim that taking a convex hull of $S$ and then contracting gives $G'$.
+In fact, the obtained graph must be a subgraph of $G'$ since the convex hull of $S$ is a subset of $G''$.
+On the other hand, every vertex of $G'$ is obtained in this way since $S$ includes a representative of pre-image of every vertex of $G'$.
 This gives the correctness of the algorithm.

 For the running time, we have a loop of length $\mathcal{O}(n^{n'})$.
 In each execution we compute $\conv(V')$ which via Lemma~\ref{lem:restriction} can be easily done by intersecting all the halfspaces containing $V'$.
 Then we have $\mathcal{O}( {{k''}\choose{k''-k'}}) = \mathcal{O}({ {k''}\choose {k'}}) \leq \mathcal{O}({{ n }\choose{ k'}}) = \mathcal{O}(n^{k'})$ choices for the contractions of the $\Theta$-classes, each of which can clearly be done in polynomial time, too.
 Note that $k'<n'$.
 Finally, we check if the obtained graph is isomorphic to $ G'$, which only depends on $n'$. \end{proof}